genes-and-health/TRE-documentation-v3/docs/folder-and-bucket-structure.md

 2. Copying data from `/home/ivm` to `red`
 3. Deleting data from `red`

+!!! note
-User may also wish to move/copy/rename/delete files within
+    Users may also wish to move/copy/rename/delete files and directories within `/home/ivm/` however, as prevously stated `home` behaves as a standard unix/linux filesystem and therefore standard unix `mv`, `cp`, `rm`, `rmdir` commands can be used for file manipulation.

-In this section we explain what G&H buckets are and the 3 methods for managing data on the G&H TRE’s red bucket.
 The three ways to manipulate folders and files in the red bucket are:

 1. using the “Upload to red bucket” option in the File Manager,
 2. using the gcloud command line interface,
 3. mounting your red folder into your virtual machine.

 ### Copying data to red